AtomMaterialUI/material-theme-docs/docs/pricing.md

 {% include carbonads.html %}

-Here you can find more information about the Pricing {:class='title'}
+Here you can find more information about the Pricing.
+{:class='title'}

 ## Disclaimer